Salute to VeteransTina Bell2021-11-10T21:09:03-05:00

 James Stine is a Paramedic with LifeNet.
 He served in the United States Air Force from 1985-1989.

 Randy Takacs is an Operations Supervisor for LifeNet in Stillwater.
 He served in the United States Air Force from 1981-1992.
 The thing he enjoyed most about serving our country was the people.
 Many of the friends he made in the Air Force he is still in touch with today.

-Ronnie Weaver is the Director of Operations for our Hot Springs Village and LifeNet Air 2 Divisions.
+Ronnie Weaver is an Operations Manager for LifeNet in Hot Springs Village.
 He served in the United States Army from 1991-1999.
 He enjoyed serving his country and meeting his obligations and duty.